mrkrstphr/mrkrstphr.github.io/_posts/2013-11-27-decoupling-the-framework.md

 It's like getting in a relationship just because it seems like it might be fun for awhile.
 You know you probably won't be there long and something awesome might come along in the future; so why would you move all your stuff in and open some joint banking accounts?
-That's welcoming a world of hell later.
+That's welcoming a world of pain later.
 Don't be that guy.